davidleacock/smart-home-service/README.md

 * Create proto definition for external api (representing device events from the outside world)
 * Kafka ingress to ACL ✅
 * Postgres projection to Kafka egress
-* Ensure complete separation of write and query side of the data model
+* Ensure complete separation of write and query side of the data model - Outbox pattern?
 * Replace InMem implementations in integration tests with containerized versions (postgres, kakfa, etc...) ✅
 * Add some more interesting home/device rules to show the power of Validated
 * Use `Resource` for dependency injection?